This site is intended for healthcare professionals

 Type 2: myocardial infarction secondary to ischaemia due to either decreased supply or increased demand e.g. coronary artery spasm, coronary embolism, anaemia, arrhythmias, hypertension or hypotension

-Type 3: sudden unexpected cardiac death, including cardiac arrest, often with symptoms suggestive of ischaemia, accompanied by presumably new ST elevation, or new LBBB, or evidence of fresh thrombus in a coronary artery by angiography and/or at autopsy, but death occuring before blood samples could be obtained, or at a time before the appearance of cardiac markers in the blood
+Type 3: sudden unexpected cardiac death, including cardiac arrest, often with symptoms suggestive of ischaemia, accompanied by presumably new ST elevation, or new LBBB, or evidence of fresh thrombus in a coronary artery by angiography and/or at autopsy, but death occurring before blood samples could be obtained, or at a time before the appearance of cardiac markers in the blood

 Type 4a: myocardial infarction associated with PCI